aparnac25/extract/README.md

 ## Not working

 Currently the `pip install` is not working.
-Hopefully soon one can use below code to run on command line.
+Hopefully soon one can use below code to run on command line in the future.

 `cd ./extract`